Lydia Needy on social fit, authenticity, and self-knowledge

 ISSEP: What do you think are some of the remaining issues for this research topic?

 Lydia Needy: I think we need to challenge the idea that authenticity is always easy or effortless.
-For many people, especially those with marginalized identities, being authentic can actually require effort and courage.
+For many people, being authentic can actually require effort and courage at times.
 That’s what I’m hoping to do my dissertation on—the idea of effortful authenticity.
-It proposes that you can be authentic even when it’s hard, especially for individuals that find it hard to show up as themselves in spaces that don’t align.
-We haven’t paid enough attention to these marginalized individuals in this research area.
+I’m proposing that you can feel authentic even when it’s hard, especially for individuals that find it daunting to show up as themselves in spaces that don’t align.
+We haven’t paid enough attention to the effortful side of some of these existential constructs we research.

 ISSEP: In what ways can your research help us make sense of important human experiences, better understand important events, or inform our cultural or technological trends?